How to create a legally binding contract in Croatia

 Solemnizacija is required for lifelong support contracts.

 A lifelong support contract is typically used to supersede default inheritance after death, even though that is not its intended purpose by law.
-A lifelong support contract can state that one party is obligated to support other until their death in exchange for compensation, usually a property.
+A lifelong support contract can state that one party is obligated to support the other until their death in exchange for compensation, usually a property.

 A last will can be binding if: